hhvm/user-documentation/hack/async/extensions.md

 ### Connection Pools

+The async MySQL extension **does not** support multiplexing -- each concurrent query requires its own connection.
+However, the extension does support connection pooling.

 The async MySQL extension provides a mechanism to pool connection objects so you don't have to create a new connection every time you want to make a query.
 The class is `AsyncMysqlConnection` and one can be created like this:

 @@ extensions-examples/async-mysql-connection-pool.php @@